 After leaving the park, we stayed on State Highway 9 as it crossed some beautiful and unpopulated country.
 After we turned south on US 89, we started looking for accomidations.
 Because of the music event, every hotel and motel we passed said "No Vacency."
 We talked to one hotelier and were told that not only is everyone booked, but room rates are almost doubled for this weekend.
 We followed US-89 to Kanab, UT where we switched to US 89A.
 Still, no vacancies.
 The road took us into Kaibab National Forest.
 At this point, we began to think we would go hungry and sleep in the car.
 We turned south on State Highway 67 and headed for the north rim of the Grand Canyon, hoping that we would find something along the way.

-When we reached Jacob Well, we found a lodge with one room left and a dining room.
+When we reached Jacob Lake, we found a lodge, the Jacob Lake Inn, with one room left and a dining room.
 The best news - the prices were reasonable!
 Time to eat and call it a night...

 Hiker found dead in Zion National Park